mirunaish/cat-chat/README.md

 * Suggestions made by my IDE (Android Studio)

 ## Future features, in order of priority
-* Common call features such as speaker and mute
 * If a slow connection causes a delay in the input stream, and there is a delay between one user's recorded audio and the other user's played audio, the audio still stored in the buffer is sped up until it catches up.
 The minimum delay is `Globals.packetSizeInSeconds`.
+* Common call features such as speaker, mute, and displaying call duration
 * An account system and DNS-like server, to return the current IP address of an user with a given username.
 * Handling connection attempts while in a call or the app is closed